Overview

 Where can I go to get advice on travelling to China?

-Visit the FCO website for information on getting a visa, as well as up-to-date travel advice for China – including on coronavirus.
+Visit the FCDO website for information on getting a visa, as well as up-to-date travel advice for China – including on coronavirus.

 How can I develop working relationships if there is a language barrier?